Meet Indian Maths genius, who challenged Einstein's theory, worked with IIT, NASA, went missing, then...

-Vashishtha Narayan Singh, a brilliant mathematician from the small village of Basantpur in Bihar, remains an unsung hero whose life was marred by tragedy.
+Vashishtha Narayan Singh, a mathematician from the small village of Basantpur in Bihar, remains an unsung hero whose life was full of tragedy.
 Born in 1942, he excelled in academics, topping both his BSc and MSc exams in successive years.
 Singh went on to collaborate with prestigious institutions like NASA, IIT, and the University of California, Berkeley.
 However, his life took a dramatic turn due to mental illness, shifting his trajectory from a promising successor to Ramanujan into a figure of unfulfilled potential.

 The son of a police constable, Singh’s academic journey began at Netarhat School in Jharkhand and continued at Patna Science College.
 Recognising his extraordinary talent, the college principal advanced him rapidly through the academic ranks, and he earned his PhD in 1969.